sbt/website/src/sphinx/Extending/Input-Tasks.md

 The definition of an input task is similar to that of a normal task, but it can also use the result of a
-Parser \</Detailed-Topics/Parsing-Input\> applied to user input.
-Just as the special value method gets the value of a setting or task, the special parsed method gets the result of a Parser.
+`Parser </Detailed-Topics/Parsing-Input>` applied to user input.
+Just as the special `value` method gets the value of a setting or task, the special `parsed` method gets the result of a `Parser`.

 Basic Input Task Definition
 ---------------------------